Graph Isomorphism and Circuit Size: Main Theorem

+Our proof is patterned after the proof of \cite[Theorem 1.31]{kst}, which presents a reduction of Graph Automorphism to $\RigidGI$.

-\begin{proof} Let $G$ be an $n$-vertex graph that is input to the Graph Automorphism problem. $G$ has a non-trivial automorphism if and only if there is an automorphism that sends some vertex $i$ to a vertex $j \neq i$.
+Let $G$ be an $n$-vertex graph that is input to the Graph Automorphism problem. $G$ has a non-trivial automorphism if and only if there is an automorphism that sends some vertex $i$ to a vertex $j \neq i$.
 Any automorphism fixes some (possibly empty) set of vertices.

-Using the notation of \cite{kst}, let $G_{[j]}^{(i-1)}$ be the graph (easy to construct in polynomial time, as presented in \cite[pages 8 and 31]{kst}) with distinct labels on vertices $\{1, \ldots, i-1\}$ (so that no automorphism can move any of those vertices), and a distinguishing label on vertex $j$.
+Using the notation of \cite{kst}, let $G_{[j]}^{(i-1)}$ be the graph (easy to construct in polynomial time, as presented in \cite[pages 8 and 31]{kst}) with distinct labels on vertices $\{1, \ldots, i-1\}$ (so that no automorphism can move any of those vertices), and a distinguishing label on vertex $j\geq i$.
+As a slight modification of this notation, let $G_{[j,k]}^{(i-1)}$ again have distinct labels on vertices $\{1, \ldots, i-1\}$ and with two new colors (i.e., labels) $r$ and $b$ (red and blue), with $j$ colored $r$ and $k$ colored $b$, where $j \geq i$ and $k \geq i$.